Thor-E-D/SwarmProtocolVerification/README.md

     ---------------------------

 ## test suite
-We have two different kinds of tests both using py-test and can be run from the root folder using
+We have two different kinds of tests both using py-test and can be run from the root folder using.

+Note that the variable "verifyta_path" in tests/test_utils.py have to be replaced with a path to a Verifyta exe with a valid licence.

 For all: